USFWS/akrreport/README.md

 ## Usage

 The package reprository is currently set to Internal access.
-To install the template, you will need to download the package as a zip file and then install it from a local copy of the zip file.
+To install the template, you will need to download the package as a tar.gz file [here](https://github.com/USFWS/akrreport/tags) and then install from this file.

 This will install the package `akrreport`.
 Once installed, templates will be available within the R Markdown and Quarto templates as shown